Homer Goes to Prep School: Ratings

 The episode got a 4.2 rating in the 18-49 demographic and was watched by a total of 8.97 million viewers making it the most watched show on Animation Domination that night.

 Critical reception

 The episode received mixed reviews, with praise going to the humor and the criticism directed at the plot.

 Robert David Sullivan of The A.V.
 Club gave the episode a C, calling it a "rather lifeless episode."

 Teresa Lopez from TV Fanatic said "There quite a few amusing The Simpsons quotes to go along with the great sight gags and parodies of survivalist videos, but there wasn't much else new or exciting about the episode.
 Being topical can only make a show somewhat entertaining, so this episode only managed to be a little above average."

+Jen Johnson of Den of Geek stated that the show was staying contemporary by mocking people's dependence on electronics and overreactions to disasters.